SM Spirituality Media

 Definition

-From the Sanskrit kuṇḍalin, coiled — the latent spiritual energy traditionally pictured as a serpent coiled three and a half times at the base of the spine, rising through the chakras when awakened by yogic practice, devotional intensity, or sometimes spontaneously.
-Central to tantric and haṭha yoga.
-Best documented in twentieth-century English through Gopi Krishna's first-person account, Kundalini: The Evolutionary Energy in Man (1967).
+From the Sanskrit kuṇḍalin, meaning coiled.
+In Hindu tantric§ and haṭha yoga traditions, this is the latent spiritual energy pictured as a serpent coiled three and a half times at the base of the spine.
+When awakened by yogic practice, devotional intensity, or spontaneously, it rises through the chakras§.
+Gopi Krishna's Kundalini: The Evolutionary Energy in Man (1967) is the best first-person account in English.

 written by editorial · revised continuously